 Firefighters battle Houston-area chemical fire for hours

-Firefighters battled a blaze at a suburban Houston chemical warehouse on Wednesday that emitted a dense column of black smoke visible for miles.
+Firefighters have extinguished a blaze at a suburban Houston chemical warehouse that emitted a dense column of black smoke visible for miles.

 County officials say the fire involved such toxic chemicals as toluene, xylene, triethanolamine and monoethanolaminealcohol, but air monitors detected no unsafe air pollution levels.
 Company officials said all runoff was contained, and no waterways were contaminated.